OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 Forget all your troubles, you have landed on the most relevant page.
 This article is a complete guide of Ordinary Least Square (OLS) Regression Modeling.
 It will make you an expert in executing commands and implementing OLS regression in R programming.

-OLS Regression in R
+What is OLS Regression in R?

-It is a type of statistical technique.
-That is being used for modeling.
-Also, used for analysis of linear relationships between a response variable.
-If there is a relationship between two variables appears to be linear.
-Then a straight line can be fit to the data to model the relationship.
-The linear equation for a bivariate regression takes the following form:
+OLS Regression in R programming is a type of statistical technique, that is used for modeling.
+It is also used for the analysis of linear relationships between a response variable.
+If the relationship between the two variables is linear, a straight line can be drawn to model their relationship.
+This will also fit accurately to our dataset.

-Where y = response(dependent) variable
+where, y = response(dependent) variable

 m = gradient(slope)